03 May Tape your Mouth and Sleep Better

 After I experienced the many benefits, I was sold on the idea.

 The truth is there are many options to choose from.
 A quick search on Amazon for mouth tape nets you pages and pages of options!

 Is it safe?
 Yes, it is safe if you do it right.

 #1.
 For those that are scared:

-Start Very slowly.
+Start Very slowly, and during awake time.
 Pick a gentle soft micropore tape, tear off a thin strip and place it on your mouth for 5 minutes.
 Build up your tolerance while you are busy with a task such as reading or working on the computer or driving to work.
 You might prefer Myotape as it does not cover the lips.

 #2 For those that are a bit nervous: